sirn/fanboi2/README.md

     $ make dev

-And run the server with (which will run everything required for development):
+And run the server with (each in its own terminal window):

+    $ make devserve
+    $ make devassets
+    $ make worker
-    $ make devrun
+    $ make beat

 ### Submitting changes